Our editors pick the products and services we write about. When you buy through our links, we may get a commission. Learn more.

 - Affordable, easy-to-hang kit with only 3 components for set-up

-We tested HLG 65 V2, and for the price, it really overdelivered.
-It’s simple, affordable, and powerful enough to support strong early-stage growth.
-With a PPF of 2.35 μmol/joule, this little light held its own against larger, pricier options.
+We tested the HLG 65 V2, and for the price, it genuinely overdelivered.
+Simple, affordable, and powerful enough to drive strong early-stage growth.
+At 2.35 μmol/J PPF, this compact light held its own against larger, pricier options we’ve run side by side.

 Specs: